 The auspicious festival of Ganeshotsav is celebrated with a lot of devotion across the country.
 Many versions of Ganesha’s favorite sweet Modak are made and offered to Him during Puja.
 There is a tradition of offering 21 Modaks as Naivedya to the Elephant God.

 Had come across the recipe of Coconut Laddoos with a gulkand filling.
 Thus I got an idea of using gulkand filling for modaks.
 Gulkand and some dry fruits came up to be a wonderful combination.
 I loved this filling.
-The sweetness from gulkand gave the modak a very good taste.
+The sweetness from this tasty gulkand gave the modak a very good taste.
 Sharing the recipe for the same here.

 - 1 Cup Gulkand